Satjiv S. Chahil: Career

 In 1999, Chahil took up the role of Chief Marketing Officer of Newbridge Networks to reposition and create adoption of a new innovative broadband infrastructure technology.
 After the technology was accepted, Newbridge Networks was acquired by Alcatel in 2000.
 Soon after, Chahil joined Palm Inc. as Chief Marketing Officer, and played a role in organizing the company's IPO.
 He also drove the creation of a new paradigm for mobile computing, and during his tenure, Palm grew to become the highest-ranking mobile brand, after Nokia.
 To spread the benefits of the new technology, Chahil created a marketing partnership with Claudia Schiffer to launch a handheld computer, designed especially for the multi-tasking woman.
 He also helped to create a new Mobile Memory Standard (SD – Secure Digital), in partnership with Panasonic.
 In 2002, Chahil was appointed to the Board of PalmSource, the Palm OS company, which was later acquired by Access Systems Americas.
 Also in 2002, Chahil became chairman and co-founder of Mobile Digital Media (MDM), later renamed Quickoffice, a business that was subsequently acquired by Google.

+In the early 1990s, recognizing America's shortage of engineers amid competition from Japanese technology, Chahil proposed tapping into India's vast pool of engineering talent to fuel America's digital revolution and restore its global leadership.
+In 1994, he facilitated an unprecedented meeting between Apple CEO Michael Spindler and Indian Prime Minister P. V. Narasimha Rao, alongside Finance Minister and later Prime Minister Manmohan Singh, marking a new chapter in U.S.-India tech collaboration.
+Subsequently, Chahil and his peers worked with President Bill Clinton's administration to expand the H-1B visa program to bring Indian engineers to the United States, and then successfully lobbied to preserve the program when it came under threat during George W. Bush's presidency.

 In 2005, while serving as Advisor to BMW, along with Christoph Loch and Markus Seidel, he co-authored an INSEAD paper outlining transformations in the automotive industry, and the emerging convergence between the autobahn and the infobahn.